darenjacobs/k8s_flask_app/README.md

 $ bash launch.sh
 ```

-Run the script launch.sh which performs the PREREQUISITES and CLOUD DEPLOYMENT
+Running the script launch.sh performs the PREREQUISITES and CLOUD DEPLOYMENT

 ### PREREQUISITES